py-bbn

 List of message passes.

-pybbn.associational.get_node_to_cluster_assignment(d: DiGraph, j: Graph) Dict[Any, Any]
+pybbn.associational.get_node_to_cluster_assignment(d: DiGraph, j: Graph) dict[Any, Any]

 Assign each node to a cluster.
 The assignment is such that the cluster has the node and its parents.